AnarchadiaMC/Zone/README.md

 ## Lua Scripting Layer

 The client-side game logic is implemented entirely in native X-Ray Lua scripts.
-These communicate with the server through the `ZoneNet` global table injected by the DLL.
+These communicate with the server through the `ZoneNet` global table — a Lua-side polyfill defined in `zone_net.script` that wraps FFI calls to the injected `ZoneClient.dll` exports.

 ```mermaid
 graph TD